FadyMohareb/dupless/README.md

 ## Dependencies

 - python
-- The following python packages: numpy, pandas, subprocess, Bio, matplotlib.pyplot, getopt, multiprocessing.
+- The following python packages: numpy, pandas, subprocess, biopython, matplotlib.pyplot, getopt, multiprocessing.

-- **samtools v1.9** or higher
+- **samtools v1.9** or higher (/!\ DupLess will not work with version prior to 1.9, as it needs the "-o" parameter)
 - **bedtools v2.27.1** or higher
 - **blastn v2.6.0+** or higher